Meet the Team

 Jo Giles is CSN's Policy and Training Director.
 She creates training sessions for CSN members, and others in the nonprofit sector, to be able to participate more fully in the public policy advocacy process.
 Jo also is responsible for managing communications and supporting our members during the legislative session.

 Jo was recently outreach director at OpenSky, which works to improve opportunities for every Nebraskan by providing impartial and precise research and analysis, on budget, tax and education finance.
 Prior to that, Jo worked at Emspace Group, a communications strategy firm in Omaha and was an award-winning media relations professional and journalist who worked in the public relations department at the University of Nebraska Medical Center (UNMC) and as a television reporter/anchor for Omaha’s KPTM Fox 42 News.
 Jo has a master's degree in journalism from the University of Missouri-Columbia, a bachelor's degree in psychology and African-American studies from Washington University in St. Louis and a certificate in public health from the University of Nebraska Medical Center.
 Email Jo – email@example.com

-Cami Cavanaugh Rawlings, Membership Coordinator, has years of experience as a radio show producer and on-air talent.
+Cami Cavanaugh Rawlings, Membership and Event Coordinator, has years of experience as a radio show producer and on-air talent.
 You may recognize her voice as the “radio traffic lady,” Cami Carlisle.
 After taking care of Omaha’s drivers for 23 years, Cami brings her production and media skills, her level-headedness and outgoing personality to CSN.
 She will work with CSN members to identify training needs and to bring new members into the Coalition.